qunicorn/qunicorn-core/docs/others/glossary.rst

 An institution that provides quantum computer or simulators.

 **Device**:
-A single quantum computer that belongs to a provider
+A single quantum computer/simulator that belongs to a provider

 **Pilots**:
 They are run in a celery-task and are used to communicate with the provider apis and run the jobs there.